Bizarre Public Sex: Car Owner Discovers A Perverted Trio On His Vehicle

 — The Sun (@TheSun) February 10, 2017

 It was at that point that 31-year-old Itchie Akhtar and his cousin were walking out of the supermarket.
 They quickly forgot about the groceries they were carrying, however, when they spotted what was going down on the hood of the cousin’s car: they saw the couple having public sex.
-That on its own would have been enough to make them stop in their tracks, but they snapped when they saw the man who had joined the couple putting his fingers into the woman’s mouth, as if he was part of some bizarre threesome.
+That on its own would have been enough to make them stop in their tracks, but they snapped when they saw the man who had joined the couple putting his fingers into the woman’s mouth as if he was part of some bizarre threesome.

 “This other guy was hanging around like a weirdo,” Akhtar would recount later.
 “When he put his finger in her mouth, we just lost it.”